SyedAzib/Zomato_EDA/README.md

 ## 📌 Project Overview

-Exploratory Data Analysis of the Zomato dataset to uncover trends in cuisines, ratings, pricing, and restaurant services.
+“A data analysis project exploring the Zomato restaurant dataset to uncover insights into cuisines, customer ratings, pricing, and service trends across cities.”

-Zomato Exploratory Data Analysis (EDA) is a data-driven project that analyzes the Zomato restaurant dataset to uncover insights about restaurant distribution, cuisines, ratings, and services across different locations.
-Using Python libraries like Pandas, NumPy, Matplotlib, and Seaborn, this project highlights patterns such as the dominance of certain cuisines, customer preferences, and the availability of online services.
-The goal is to provide actionable insights for the food industry and identify potential business opportunities.

 ---